benjann/lnmor/README.md

 Main changes:

+    23aug2022 (version 1.0.3)
+    - can now specify interactions such as -c.x##c.x- to analyze nonlinear effects
+    - some minor changes in how svyr is handled
+    - lnmor no longer breaks if averaged predictions have no variance

     22aug2022 (version 1.0.2)
     - support for application after -svy- added
     - support for application after -mi estimate- added